df3xc/pmDotNet/README.md

 - C# example code provide
 - SDK documention

-You need to copy the DLL into the directory of your assembly.
+You need to copy the DLL into the execution directory of your assembly.
+(.. bin\x86\Debug)

 In order to make everthing running: